Pepi Ng

 2. Protest Food Book

-I first researched into different organizations, non-profits, individuals and ground-up initiatives around the world that works in the intersection of food and politics.
-I then reached out to them, asking if they would be willing to chat with me about the work that they do.
+I first researched into and reached out to different organizations, non-profits, individuals and ground-up initiatives around the world that work in the intersection of food and politics.

-It would also be a shame to not engage with my local community here in New York City.
-As part of my field work, I volunteered at different organizations, attended several events and protests and talked to some friends learn more about how different communities are expressing resistance.
+I volunteered at different organizations, attended several events and protests and talked to friends to learn more about how different communities are expressing resistance.

 I live in a neighbourhood where there are many Nepalese and Tibetan street vendors, and I conversated casually with many of them, and ate so many momos.

 I scheduled to talk to as many organizations and individuals as possible.
-The goal of these conversations were to understand the work that they do in relation to food and politics, the challenges they face along the way, and the values that guide them along the way.
+The goal of these conversations were to understand the work that they do in relation to food and politics and the challenges they face along the way.
 I interviewed 12 individuals and organizations altogether.
 Each conversation was unique and insightful, and always left me feeling like I had so much more to learn.

 A few of the conversations also inspired me to pick up certain food-related skills or hobbies.
 For instance, after speaking to Felicity Spector from Bake for Ukraine, I tried making my own Ukrainian Sourdough, also known as Palyanytsya!